frestr/armshaker/README.md

 ## References

-armshaker was inspired by Christopher Domas's [sandsifter](https://github.com/xoreaxeaxeax/sandsifter) project, and implemented as a part of my master's thesis in computer science where I used armshaker to fuzz a variety of Armv8-A-based systems.
+armshaker was inspired by Christopher Domas's [sandsifter](https://github.com/xoreaxeaxeax/sandsifter) project and implemented as part of my master's thesis in computer science, where I used it to fuzz a variety of Armv8-A-based systems.
 No hidden instructions that could be attributed to hardware were found, but the fuzzing did reveal bugs in the QEMU emulator and the Linux kernel.
 See the `refs` directory for more information.